INCATools/ontology-access-kit/docs/implementations/ols.rst

 .. warning ::

-   not yet implemented!
+   very partially implemented!

-When implemented this will also provide implementation of the mapping interface via OxO
+Also provides interface to OxO

 Code
 ----